About the Artwork

 She is a co-founder and former Artistic Director of Round Hill Arts Center, and was instrumental in the establishment of the Western Loudoun Artists Studio Tour as an annual celebration of Loudoun’s thriving art community.
 Continuing as an Elementary Art Educator for Loudoun County Public Schools, she balances her time between work and family life while pursuing continued artistic growth.

-Hope’s work has been included in numerous shows across the region, including at the Torpedo Factory, Oatlands Plantation, the former Gallery 222, the Red Barn Exhibit at Waterford Fair, and the Burwell-Morgan Mill.
+Hope’s work has been included in numerous shows across the region, including at the Art League Gallery (Torpedo Factory), Oatlands Plantation, the former Gallery 222, the Red Barn Exhibit at Waterford Fair, and the Burwell-Morgan Mill.
 She has been featured in Elan Magazine and was awarded Best Loudoun Artist by the Waterford Fair in 2015.
 Beginning spring of 2019, her work will also be found at The Station Gallery in Greenville, DE.

 (click here for full CV)